Why do you need to think about employee healthcare?

 Frequently asked questions

-Policies have changed a lot since they were first offered and all insurers and providers acknowledge that they want to be of benefit to those who don’t need to claim, as well as those who do.
+Private medical insurance policies have changed a lot since they were first offered and all insurers and providers acknowledge that they want to be of benefit to those who don’t need to claim, as well as those who do.
 While it varies by plan some of the features can include:

 - Employee Assistance Programmes offering support on a range of issues including financial concerns and stress